 - Visit the Development Services Center to talk with Building staff, Planning and Zoning staff and staff from the Portland Department of Transportation, the Bureau of Environmental Services, and the Bureau of Fire, Rescue, and Emergency Services.
 Portland Parks and Recreation and Water Bureau staff can be reached by phone.

-The City also recognizes that some projects need special assistance due to the complexity of the project.
+- In some cases, a Bureau Process Manager may be assigned to facilitate larger projects due to the complexity of the project.
 These projects may be assigned a City development liaison to assist the developer and the development team through all phases of the project from early assistance, city review, construction and final occupancy.
-Visit staff at the Development Services Center to discuss whether a development liaison is appropriate for your project.
+For additional information on this Team, please see https://www.portlandoregon.gov/bds/48323.